 federations.
 Mike has benched 617 lbs. and knows a thing or two about strength.
 He explains one of the most popular Russian strength training programs called Sheiko.
 Check out his popular bench program here: Critical Bench 2.0

-Boris Sheiko is a Russian bodybuilding coach and renowned powerlifting expert.
+Boris Sheiko is a Russian powerlifting coach and expert.
 Several of his trainees have won national and international competitions.
 Along the path to prominence in the powerlifting world he developed his own training regimen, which came to be known as Sheiko Training.

 A Complex Program